What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Biscayne bay with huge yachts, sail boats, and day cruisers in front of the Miami skyline at sunset

-We’ll also take in the sights, venture into famous Miami rooftops, go shopping, see why this is the perfect destination for a girl’s trip, and get lost in the beauty of Biscayne Bay.
+We’ll also take in the sights, venture into famous Magic City rooftops, go shopping, see why this is the perfect destination for a girl’s trip, and the cruise capital of the world with the Miami port.

-So pack your bags, grab your sunscreen, and come along with us as we discover what makes Miami one of the best places to visit in South Florida!
+So pack your bags, grab your sunscreen, and come along with us as we discover what makes this city gem one of the best places to visit in South Florida!

 1. Discover The Latin Influence